-Consumer credit regulation has been tightened to provide for stronger consumer protection.
+Consumer credit regulation has been tightened to provide stronger consumer protection under the National Credit Act, 2005 (the "National Credit Act").
 New Affordability Assessment Regulations came into effect in 2015 and are used when assessing applications for unsecured loans.
-The Review of Fees and Interest Rates, which capped consumer credit interest rates, administration fees and initiation fees was enacted on 6 May 2016, and the cap on level of Consumer Credit Insurance which can be charged came into effect in February 2017.
-The National Credit Act was amended in March 2014, and a potential additional amendment is being prepared for 2017, with a focus on strengthening the powers of enforcement of the regulator and to improve mechanisms to assist vulnerable, over-indebted customers.
+The Review of Fees and Interest Rates, which capped consumer credit interest rates, administration fees and initiation fees was enacted on 6 May 2016, and the cap on level of consumer credit insurance which can be charged came into effect in February 2017.
+The National Credit Act was amended in March 2014 pursuant to the National Credit Amendment Act, and additional amendments have been proposed in the Draft National Credit Amendment Bill, 2018.
+This bill, focuses on strengthening the powers of enforcement of the regulator and to improving mechanisms to assist vulnerable, over-indebted customers, and, inter alia, seeks to provide for debt intervention for low income earners within South Africa (earning less or equal to R7500.00).
+The South African parliament has held public hearings on this bill and is currently deliberating on all comments received from the public.
 The combined impact of these reforms will be to increase the cost of credit for consumers as well as restrict access to credit from formal credit providers for the lower income market.
 The Issuer continues to engage with the relevant policy-makers on this issue.